RedHitMark/2faces-backend/README.md

 ### API available
 Endpoint | Method | Description
 ------------ | ------------ | -------------
-/api/v.1.0/devices | GET | Content from cell 2
+/ | GET | Landing page of 2Faces
-/api/v.1.0/devices | POST | Content from cell 2
+/api/v.1.0/healthcheck | GET | This endpoint helps to check if the server is running /api/v.1.0/devices | GET | Return an array of Android devices connected /api/v.1.0/devices | POST | Content from cell 2
-/api/v.1.0/payloads | GET| Content in the second column /api/v.1.0/payloads | POST | Content in the second column /api/v.1.0/payloads | PUT | Content in the second column
+/api/v.1.0/payloads | GET| Return an array of payloads /api/v.1.0/payloads | POST | Content in the second column /api/v.1.0/payloads | PUT | Content in the second column
 /api/v.1.0/payloads | DELETE | Content in the second column
-/api/v.1.0/attacks | GET | Content in the second column
-/api/v.1.0/attacks | POST | Content in the second column
-/api/v.1.0/attacks | DELETE | Content in the second column
+/api/v.1.0/attacks | GET | Return an array of attacks result /api/v.1.0/attacks | DELETE | Content in the second column